tcllab/tclmake/doc/commands.md

 The command will have any make-variables substituted into it.
 The command will also have the following automatic variables substituted:

 `$@`
  - The name of the target that is being updated.
-In the tclIndex example, this variable will be "tclIndex."
+In the tclIndex example, this variable will be **tclIndex**.

 `$!`
  - The name of the target that is being updated that caused this target to be updated.
 This is like going "up the call stack," and is used only in very special circumstances (see [Recursive tclmakes](./recursion.md)).
 This variable is unique to tclmake.